MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-collab-assess.md

 ### Training opportunity

-Learn how to use this Power BI template to evaluate collaboration culture and employee experience: [Analyze collaboration and engagement using the Workplace Analytics Ways of working assessment dashboard](/en-gb/learn/modules/workplace-analytics-ways-working/)
+Learn how to use this template to evaluate collaboration culture and employee experience: [Analyze collaboration and engagement using the Workplace Analytics Ways of working assessment dashboard](/en-gb/learn/modules/workplace-analytics-ways-working/)

 ## Power BI tips, FAQs, and troubleshooting